 You Have Difficulty Understanding Women and Children – Women and children speak in a higher frequency than men do.
 Hearing loss is usually first noticeable in higher frequencies.
 If you have trouble making out the words spoken by your wife or young child, but can hear lower frequency speech by men, this could indicate the early stages of hearing loss.

 You Can’t Follow a Conversation with Multiple Speakers – You might do fairly well when speaking with a single person, but if you strain to follow a conversation with more than one participant while they talk over one other, you might need a hearing evaluation.

 - Feeling like everyone is always mumbling

 - Ringing or roaring sounds in one or both ears, called tinnitus

 What Are the Benefits of Hearing Aids?

 Using a hearing aid specifically designed for you can dramatically improve your life.
 In addition to being able to reconnect with friends and loved ones, studies show that people who wear hearing aids decrease their rate of cognitive decline in their later years, have greater earning potential in their careers, and enjoy a better overall quality of life.

 Don’t be left out of the conversation.
 If you think you may be experiencing any level of hearing loss or tinnitus, contact the physicians at ENT Centers of Excellence or call our office at 251-943-1117 for an appointment.
-Serving patients in Daphne and Foley, Alabama, our team diagnoses and treats all disorders of the ears, nose, and throat.
+Serving patients in Foley, Alabama, our team diagnoses and treats all disorders of the ears, nose, and throat.